 Robert B. Schwarz graduated from the University of Wisconsin-Madison with an M.S. in Real Estate Investment Analysis in 1989.
 He also holds a B.A. in Urban Studies from SUNY, College at Purchase, awarded in 1981.

-Mr. Schwarz has twenty years experience in mixed-income housing.
+Mr. Schwarz has twenty years of experience in mixed-income housing.
 He was Vice President of Development at C-CAP, Inc. of Waukesha, from May 2000 to April 2005.
-In this position he was responsible for site acquisition, entitlements and infrastructure construction of five single-family subdivisions.
-In addition, he developed a 48-unit mixed-income tax credit development for older adults in Elkhorn,
+In this position, he was responsible for site acquisition, entitlements and infrastructure construction of five single-family subdivisions.
+In addition, he developed a 48-unit mixed-income tax credit development for older adults in Elkhorn, Wisconsin.

 From September 1996 to April 2000, he was Program Director in Milwaukee for Local Initiatives Support Corporation, a national nonprofit financing intermediary for CDCs.
 He was responsible for program development, local partnerships, publicity, fundraising, and managing a board of directors.
 While at LISC, Mr. Schwarz financed loans for $12 million in residential and commercial properties, secured equity investment of $7.0 million for two multifamily developments and initiated the MANDI awards for Milwaukee's community development industry.